maxfromit/rest-auth-files/README.md

 - **JWT (access token):** Short-lived, stateless, used for authentication.
 - **Refresh token:** Long-lived, stored in DB with a unique `session_id` per device/session.
 - **Multi-device:** Each login gets a new `session_id` and refresh token.
 Logging out on one device does **not** affect others.
+- **Refresh token rotation:** On every /signin/new_token request, a new refresh token and access token are issued.
+  The old refresh token is revoked in the database.
+  The client must always replace its stored refresh token with the new one from the response.
+  This allows users to stay logged in indefinitely, as long as they keep refreshing before expiry.
+  If a refresh token is stolen and used, the legitimate user's token will be revoked, improving security.
 - **Logout:**
   - `POST /logout` revokes the refresh token for the current session (`session_id` from JWT).
   - After logout, both the refresh token and access token for that session are blocked.